CSCfi/ansible-role-dell-firmware-upgrade/README.md

 Example Playbook
 ----------------

-* You can simply use this role like.
+* You can simply use this role like below.
 In this case, the code will upgrade all firmwares.
 ```
 - hosts: servers
   roles: